anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw1.md

 * Any numbers that you see scattered throughout this assignment that are not used for initializing the lander (gravity increases velocity by 2 meters/second, the velocity must be 4 meters/second or less to land successfully, etc.) should be stored as variables in your program, not as magic numbers hard-coded in the code.
 (See [Style point #7](#note-on-style) at the top.)

 * It is useful to be able to automatically exit the program, rather than having to wait until a successful land or crash.
 You can change your program so that if the player enters -1 for fuel to burn, the game automatically ends.
 This isn't necessary at all, but can be handy.

+* Remember to refer to relevant sections of the textbook as needed, such as [Input and Output](https://runestone.academy/ns/books/published/kotlinds/introduction_input-and-output.html?mode=browsing).

+* Remember that you can have default values for parameters by placing `= X` after the type of the parameter and replacing `X` with the default value.